FluentValidation/FluentValidation/docs/aspnet.md

 FluentValidation supports integration with ASP.NET Core 3.1 or ASP.NET Core running on .NET 5.
 Once enabled, MVC will use FluentValidation to validate objects that are passed in to controller actions by the model binding infrastructure.

+Note that Minimal APIs that are part of .NET 6 don't support automatic validation.

 To enable MVC integration, you'll need to add a reference to the `FluentValidation.AspNetCore` assembly in your web project by installing the appropriate NuGet package.
 From the command line, you can install the package by typing: